Kaiziron/tetctf22/picked_onions.md

 # TetCTF 2022 picked onions writeup (856 point, 13 solves) (~~Web~~ Cloud✔️)

-Although it is said that this challenge is about web, however most part are about AWS cloud.
+Although it is said that this challenge is about web, however most of the part is about AWS cloud.
 I learned a lot about AWS after solving this challenge, as I know nothing about AWS at the beginning

 ### Description :
 ```